Daughters of War - E-book - ePub

 Résumé

 And Hélène knows that she cannot sit on the sidelines any longer.
 But secrets from their own mysterious past threaten to unravel everything they hold most dear.
-The first in an epic new series from the #1 international bestselling author, Daughters of War is a stunning tale of sisters, secrets and bravery in the darkness of war-torn France.
-Praise for Daughters of War: "A rich tapestry of courage, passion and family secrets beneath the dark shadows of war" -Hazel Gaynor, bestselling author of When We Were Young and Brave "A glorious page-turner .
+The first in an epic new series from the No.1 Sunday Times bestseller, Daughters of War is a stunning tale of sisters, secrets and bravery in the darkness of war-torn France.
+Praise for Daughters of War: 'A wonderfully evocative and sensual writer' Santa Montefiore, bestselling author of Here and Now 'A warm and engrossing tale of passion and courage.

 Caractéristiques